In shock move, U.S. abandons drugs case against ex-Mexican defense minister

 After a hearing on Wednesday in a Brooklyn federal court, where the judge is expected to sign off on the prosecutors’ request, Cienfuegos will likely be transported back to Mexico in the custody of a U.S. Marshal, the court documents show.

-“Tomorrow justice will be done,” said Edward V. Sapone, Cienfuegos’ U.S.-based attorney said in a brief statement.
+“Tomorrow justice will be done,” said Edward V. Sapone, Cienfuegos’ U.S.-based attorney in a brief statement.

 The arrest of Cienfuegos, who for years worked closely with U.S. counterparts on cross-border criminal matters and was a leading figure in Mexico’s drug war, put a severe strain on security ties between the two countries.